donny-nguyen/donny-nguyen.github.io/_posts/2026-07-31-benefit-of-using-multiple-agents.md

 ### What Are Multiple Agents?

-In VS Code, an *agent* (sometimes called a custom chat mode) is a configurable persona for Copilot.
+In VS Code, an *agent* (formerly called a custom chat mode) is a configurable persona for Copilot.
 Each agent can define:

 - A **specific role and expertise** (e.g., a test writer, a security reviewer, a documentation author).
 - A **restricted set of tools** it is allowed to use.